besmirzanaj/cloudalbania-website/content/posts/2022-08-implement-ifconfig.md

 ```
 # allow service to be discovered by Traefik
 traefik.enable=true
 # Listen to this hostname on HTTPS port.
 Notice the backticks for the hostname variable.
-Then when matching that hostname let traefik know this is a TLS service and user the myresolver
+# Then when matching that hostname let Traefik know this is a TLS service and use the "myresolver"
 # certresolver for ACME Let's Encrypt automatic certificate generation.
 traefik.http.routers.echoip-https.rule=Host(`ifconfig.cloudalbania.com`)
 traefik.http.routers.echoip-https.entrypoints=websecure